Auxilia-tech/pyDICOS/README.md

 Refer to our [exemple files](https://github.com/Auxilia-tech/pyDICOS/tests) to explore the binded methods.
 The stratovan exemple files were entirely translated in python.

-Here is a quick exemple for a script that reads a CT and a DX scan.
+Here is a quick exemple for a script that reads and rewrites a CT and DX scan, and a TDR.

 ```python
 from pydicos import dcsread, dcswrite